AutonomousDev/CS372_chat/readme.md

 This program is a client-server program pair for sending chat messages back and forth.
-The server opens a socket and waits for the client to connect then.
+The server opens a socket and waits for the client to connect.
+After connecting the client and server take turns sending messages back and forth.
 On the client the server IP address is hard coded as 127.0.0.1 for the sake of demos.

-This project was more about network sockets so the chat is pretty rudamenty.
+This project was more about network sockets so the chat is pretty rudimentary.

 Run `pip install pynput`